College Entrance Tests

 ACT will send score reports to any college the student desires.
 The first four colleges are included as part of the basic fee.
 Additional colleges require an additional fee.
 ACT includes helpful information about each college in the report sent to the student.
 This information includes how the student’s scores compare to the typical student attending that college, and a prediction of the number of chances in ten the student has to be successful at that college.
 This is useful information; and for that reason, it is to the student’s advantage to have scores sent to at least three colleges.
-It is the student’s responsibility to request ACT to send official scores to colleges to which they are applying, as scores are not included on high school transcripts.
+It is the student’s responsibility to request ACT to send official scores to colleges to which they are applying.

 SAT Reasoning Test

 The SAT Reasoning test is required by many East and West Coast colleges as well as by many selective colleges.
 Students must register in advance with the Educational Testing Service (ETS).
 Students can register online at www.sat.org/register.
 The SAT Reasoning test is comprised of a verbal and a math section.
 In addition there is a mandatory writing section on the SAT.